All Episodes

 But in the meantime, let's see.

-And nobody and the judge, even in that case out in Seattle, Robart got it wrong.
+And nobody, and the judge, even in that case out in Seattle, Robart, got it wrong.

-Judge Robart said, Oh, since 9-11, is there any evidence that any people with terror relations ever made it from any of these seven countries?
+Judge Robart said, oh, since 9-11, is there any evidence that any people with terror relations ever made it from any of these seven countries?

 Yeah, 72.

-Is that big enough number for you?
+Is that a big enough number for you?

-Maybe it's be too.
+Maybe it's me too.

 The left doesn't care about truth.